 Yes, some.
 But publication is a collaboration, so I listened.
 Mostly!
 Then just before it was sent out, Sallyanne thought we didn’t need the opening chapter, as the voice was strong enough.
 I experimented, and could see how it could work, but it felt like going to a party with no make up.
 And no clothes.
 Very scary.

-“With an incredibly strong voice and sustained suspense, HURTS SO GOOD is a YA thriller that had me at the edge of my seat from its arresting opening to the epic finale.
+“With an incredibly strong voice and sustained suspense, THE HURTING is a YA thriller that had me at the edge of my seat from its arresting opening to the epic finale.
 Norwegian fjords, an abandoned wolf reservation, and dealing sensitively and powerfully with the darker side to religion and relationships – what’s not to love?” ∼ SALLYANNE SWEENEY, literary agent & Bath Children’s Novel Award 2015 judge

 The reports from the Bath judges was really useful too.
 I could see common threads, and took out one plot twist, which Sallyanne thought was overcomplicated.